Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo is batting .389 with four doubles, a triple, a home run and five walks.
+- Perdomo is hitting .400 with five doubles, a triple, a home run and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.